chuprik/yii2-sortable-widgets/README.md

 }
 ```

-Add Sorting action to your controller and specify the query:
+Add the sorting action to your controller and specify the query property:

 ```php
 public function actions()